 Brain injuries are especially damaging because they can take many months or longer to heal.
 If you suffered a TBI, you may not know the full extent of your injuries or how they will impact your life and your job until you have had the time to fully recuperate.
 For many people, full recuperation does not mean they will be completely back to normal.
 Many people face years or a lifetime of lingering problems after a brain injury from a car accident.

 It is important to document everything from the moment of the car accident in order to best protect yourself and your claim.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, we have experience handling TBI car accident cases.
+At OEB Law, PLLC, we have experience handling TBI car accident cases.
 Our Chattanooga brain injury lawyers will guide you through the process of documenting and filing your claim.

 How does the brain get injured in a car accident?